-LANG1033 : Italian I 6 credits Assessment: 100% coursework.
-Coursework includes (i) progress te ests, (ii) par ticipation in 2nd semester only class and (iii) various assignments. · ·
+LANG1009 : Italian I - Part I 6 credits Assessment: 100% coursework.
+Coursework includes (i) progress tests, (ii) participation in class and (iii) various assignments.
+1st semester only participation in class and (iii) various assignments.

-This course is only taught in the second semester.
+This course is only taught in the first semester.
 The intention is to provide students with a good foundation in both written and oral contemporary Italian.
-By the end of the course, students are expected to be able to handle a number of practical situations as well as to produce elementary pieces of texts in the target language.
+By the end of the semester, students are expected to be able to handle a number of practical situations as well as to produce elementary pieces of texts in the target language.